fuziontech/old_blog/_posts/2021-08-25-posthog_infra.markdown

----
+--
 layout: post
-title: "What does the future of PostHog infrastructure look like?"
+title: "You wouldn't trust bad advice.
+Don't trust bad data!"
-date: 2021-08-25T
+date: 2020-11-17T00:21:42-08:00
-categories: posthog infrastructure kubernetes clickhouse
+categories: data quality
 draft: false
 ---

-# What does the future of PostHog infrastructure look like?
+# What does the future PostHog Platform look like?

 **This is a rough outline of what I would build given unlimited resources currently.**